Humana Serves the Whole Person through Team-based, In-Home Care

 An 82-year old man who enrolled in the Belle program in December 2019 is a great example of that mission being fulfilled.

 Belle’s first appointment with this gentleman was routine and he was happy to have the service: “I need help and my kids are spread across the country… They have their own families and they can’t just drop everything to come here!”
 His feet were showing signs of stress from his chronic conditions, but no emerging warning signs.
-However, foot health becomes volatile as we age and Belle’s next appointment earlier this year demonstrated just that.
+However, foot health becomes volatile as we age and Belle’s previous appointment with this Belle patient demonstrated just that.
 As the Belle Technician, Noreen, began her assessment (assisted and captured with cloud-based mobile technology), she documented extensive and severe scaling and inflammation on both of his lower legs and feet.

 Noreen also noticed that her member seemed considerably disoriented, which was a significant change from her last appointment.
 As trained, she documented and photographed the condition of the member’s feet as well as his new mental progression.
 “We think of the members we serve as our own mom or dad.
-We are always thinking about what we want Humana or their PCP to know so we can get them the care or resources they need,” says Noreen, Belle Technician.
+We are always thinking about what we want Humana or their Primary Care Provider (PCP) to know so we can get them the care or resources they need,” says Noreen, Belle Technician.

 After understanding the environment and relevant stakeholders, Belle’s clinical team and technician were able to delicately influence a visit to his PCP, who was provided all the necessary documentation.
 “This case is exactly why I became a social worker,” says Morgan Rook, Belle team member.
 “We do whatever it takes to care for the whole person and that usually means connecting the community together for a common purpose.”